 Blogging Without A Designer

 The first place you want to go is probably WordPress—it’s a powerful CMS that’s easy to convert to a store at a later date and—of course—it’s a top-tier blogging platform.
 It got popular because of how well it let non-designers set up attractive sites, and it has remained at the top of the pack for well over a decade.
+Check MyBestWebsiteBuilder for more insights about this #1 platform.

 First of all, remember to use WordPress.org instead of WordPress.com.
 WordPress.org is the version that allows you to install plugins and customize your site when needed, but more importantly it’s the version that will allow you to turn your blog into a profitable business.
 WordPress.com is more for people who just want to create a blog to share with friends and family.
 Don’t worry too much if you’ve gone ahead and picked the wrong one: migration is sometimes a bit finicky but it’s doable for a beginner willing to do the leg work.